a-shchebelskyy/Clover-Website/README.md

 ## **Welcome to Clover 🍀**

 Clover aims to revolutionize the insurance industry by offering termed cash back home, auto, and life insurance.
-The mission of Clover Insurance is to make insurance fair and rewarding for consumers.
-This open-source repository allows our agents to streamline interactions, nurture leads, and enhance customer relationships.
+Our open-source CRM allows agents to streamline interactions, nurture leads, and enhance customer relationships.
 Built with ReactJS and the powerful MERN stack, the Clover web app is your one-stop shop for efficient insurance management.

 ## **Clover CRM**